Heathrxw/Public-Code/README.md

-Garbage I make that serves no purpose
+Public Code that I make use it if you want idc